netorcai/netorcai/doc/metaprotocol.md

 ### DO_INIT_ACK
 This message is sent from **game logic** to **netorcai**.

-Game logic has finished its initialization.
+It means that the game logic has finished its initialization.
 It sends initial information about the game, which is forwarded to the clients.

 Fields: